saylordotorg/course_bio308/Unit03.md

 ---
 layout: default
 title: "BIO308: Marine Biology"
 course_description: "A detailed introduction to the field of Marine Biology, from a survey of the origin of oceans and their movements to details of marine food webs, life cycles, and marine zonation.
-Particular emphasis on marine environment and ecology, taxonomy and physiology, and contemporary concerns in the field, including human influences on marine systems.
+Particular emphasis on marine environment and ecology, taxonomy and physiology, and contemporary concerns in the field, including human influences on marine systems."
 next: ../Unit04
 previous: ../Unit02
 ---